jphsd/glui/README.md

 In addition to handling the window rendering, the loop function also handles any call backs registered on the windows.

-## Mouse Click Listener
+## Mouse Click and Drag Listeners
-This allows click events to be generated and a list of observers to be called with the click location.
+These allow click and drag events to be generated and a list of observers to be called with the event location.
+See the mouse.go and drag.go examples in cmd/.

 ## Events.go
 Finally,